 - Reduce your consumption of processed foods, sugars, and alcohol

 - Have “me-time” or add self-care to your schedule

 Bottom Line on Breaking the Stigma Around Mental Health

-Mental Health Awareness Month may come only once a year, but for people who have mental health issues or love people with mental health issues, Mental Health Awareness Month is every month.
+Mental Health Awareness Month may come only once a year, but for people who live with difficult mental health symptoms or love people struggling with mental illness, Mental Health Awareness Month is every month.

-To lighten the load for those who already may have too much to carry, consider donating your time, money, and political voice to dismantling the stigma around mental health.
+To lighten the load for those who already may have too much to carry, consider donating your time, money, and political voice to dismantle the stigma around mental health.